ygenkina/blocky-test/README.md

 # Blocky Puzzle

-## This test is complete.
-Waiting for feedback from the team.
+## This test is incomplete.
+Will be complete in a week. when a free weekend appears.

 ## To get started